lvbernal/lvbernal.github.io/index.md

 Hi!
 I am __Leonardo__.
 I am a Telematics Engineer.

-[I create apps](/apps) for fields such as mHealth, Telecommunications and B2B.
+[I create apps](/apps) mainly for mHealth, Telecommunications and B2B.
 I am from Cali, Colombia, love to learn, work remotely and co-organize the [CaliSharp](https://www.meetup.com/CaliSharpCO/) meetup.
 Here is my [Blog](https://blog.lvbernal.com/) (in spanish) and my [LinkedIn profile](https://www.linkedin.com/in/lvbernal/).
 You can find me as lvbernal almost everywhere online.

 If you want to contact me, send me a message via LinkedIn or Twitter.